JavaIsJavaScript/OCPP-1.6-CP-Simulator/README.md

 Where REE002 will be the name of the Charge Point and ws://127.0.0.1:8080/steve/websocket/CentralSystemService the endpoint of the CentralSystem using WebSocket/JSON, ofcourse these both can be changed.

 See: [1.5-Simulator Branch](https://github.com/JavaIsJavaScript/ocpp1.6-CP-Simulator/tree/1.5-Simulator) for 1.5 Simulator, works the same as this one.

-### Glitches
-+ Calling UnlockConnector.req from the Central System

-Both these functions will reconnect the simulated Charge Point but console shows that it still recieves the request and accepts it, this is just a glitch since this whole 1.6 Simulator is hacky.

 [CREDITS](http://www.gir.fr/ocppjs/)